Why did you name this blog Food-ish?

 - Earn a minimum of a bachelor’s degree through an accredited university or college, as well as course work approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).

 - Pass a national exam administered by the Commission on Dietetic Registration (CDR).
-It’s a long and stressful test that made me sweat but was oh so worth it.
+It’s a long and stressful test that made me sweat through my shirt but was oh so worth it.
 More information on the test here.

 - Create a five-year Professional Development Plan (PDP) once credentialed and log continuing professional educational requirements necessary to maintain registration in each cycle.
 For more details, click here.